-Financial assistance for Ph.D. students is typically provided for four years.
-Continuation of financial aid is dependent on successfully completing assigned responsibilities as well as making satisfactory progress in the program.
-Financial support for students who remain in the program after the eighth semester requires special approval from the Department of Information Systems doctoral committee and department chair and will be based on merit and the candidate’s past performance.
+Financial support beyond the eighth semester requires special approval from the Department of Information Systems doctoral committee and department chair, and will be based on merit and past performance in the program.

-All doctoral students in the Department of Information Systems receive 50 percent FTE (20 hours per week) appointments as graduate assistants in teaching or research for up to five academic years.
-The graduate assistantship pays a competitive stipend, a remission of out-of-state tuition (where applicable) and a 100 percent reduction of in-state tuition.
+All PhD students in the Department of Information Systems receive 50 percent full-time employment appointments as graduate assistants in teaching or research for up to five academic years.
+The graduate assistantship requires 20 hours of work per week and pays a competitive stipend, a remission of out-of-state tuition (where applicable) and a 100 percent reduction of in-state tuition.

-Doctoral students typically try to teach during the summer sessions to build skills in the classroom.
-A summer teaching position may provide additional compensation depending on the specific assignment.
+Teaching summer sessions builds classroom skills and may provide additional compensation depending on the specific assignment.